ArtemisSoftware/Daedalus-Scheduler/README.md

 ## The Brief

-App that searches recipes from the api spoonacular
+App that allows user to create notes

 ## Architecture & Libraries
     - States in Jetpack Compose